zvdy/parsero-go/README.md

 Disallow entry to automatically determine if these directories are available or not.

-Also, the fact an administrator writes a robots.txt, doesn't mean that the files or directories typed in the Disallow entries will not be indexed by search engines.
+Also, the fact that an administrator writes a robots.txt, doesn't mean that the files or directories typed in the Disallow entries will not be indexed by search engines.
 For this reason, Parsero is capable of searching in Bing to locate content indexed without the web